aws-powertools/powertools-lambda-typescript/docs/utilities/parameters.md

 ### Customizing AWS SDK v3 configuration

-The **`sdkConfig`** parameter enables you to pass in a custom [config object](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/configuring-the-jssdk.html) when constructing any of the built-in provider classes.
+The **`clientConfig`** parameter enables you to pass in a custom [config object](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/configuring-the-jssdk.html) when constructing any of the built-in provider classes.

 ???+ tip
 	You can use a custom session for retrieving parameters cross-account/region and for snapshot testing.